TechStark/mirada/doxygen2typescript/README.md

 First you need to build opencv.js docs with GENERATE_XML=yes. assets/Doxyfile is a working config.

-Then this code should generate the TS from given opencv.js biuld folder:
+Then this code should generate the TS from given opencv.js build folder:

 ```ts
 import { opencv2ts } from '../src'